trippalamb/School/CS-524-01/Significance/docs/DesignGuide.md

 Being a toy language it is easy to keep it highly readable, writable, and orthogonal.

 The language should be highly readable and writable for a developer with a background in mathematics.
-Though there may be some brief acclimation needed for a developer only familiar with the most prevalent programming languages since `{...}` doesn't mean a dictionary/hash map or similar.
-Of course `:=` is more difficult to write when there is only a single option, but as the intention is to leave this open for implementation of other assignment methods it shouldn't be considered a terrible trade-off.
+Though there may be some extremely brief acclimation needed for a developer only familiar with the most prevalent programming languages since `{...}` doesn't mean a dictionary/hash map or similar.
+Additionally, `:=` is more difficult to write when there is only a single assignment operator, but as the intention is to leave this open for implementation of other assignment methods it shouldn't be considered a terrible trade-off (or really even a bad one).
 The multiple assignment methods would surely improve readability.

-There is only a single native type (`Real`)...
-TODO
+There is only a single native type (`Real`) which makes the language incredibly easy to maintain high orthogonality.
+All operations can easily be applied to every type (since there is only one).
+The interpreter has 43 units tests which is fairly reasonable given the complexity of the language, but there surely exist edge cases that are not covered by the tests.

+The cost for making use of this language should be minimal.
+The language follows fairly closely to mathematics and uses fairly common symbols for mathematics operations meaning even a novice developer with basic math schooling should be able to pick it up with limited difficulty.
+Additionally, the interpreter is written in Rust so the inherent inefficiency of an interpreted language should be minimized in contract to using a generic grammar engine to generate an interpreter.

 ### 6.1 EBNF